Is an Ivy League Degree Worth It? [2026 Guide to Salaries, ROI & Career Growth]

 Understanding ROI is step one.
 The next step is building a profile and application strategy that maximises your chances of admission — and your chances of receiving the financial aid that makes the investment viable.
 IMFS has guided 1,000+ students through this process.
 The first session is free.

-Salary data sourced from PayScale College Salary Report 2025 and US Department of Education College Scorecard.
+Salary data synthesised from PayScale College Salary Report and US Department of Education College Scorecard, which use different methodologies and time horizons.
 Financial aid thresholds are approximate and change annually — verify on each university’s official financial aid calculator.
-Updated February 2026.
+Updated June 2026.

 Leave a Reply